swarnimstrange/Manga_recommendation_ML/README.md

-# Manga Recommendation
+# Recommendation Systems
-It is a Python Program that recommends Top 7 similar Mangas to read, based on the Manga you Searched for :)
+It is a Python Program that recommends Top 7 similar things, based on the Manga you Searched for :)

 ![alt text](https://www.barnesandnoble.com/blog/sci-fi-fantasy/wp-content/uploads/sites/4/2015/12/manga.gif)